italia/public-opendata-sources/README.md

 CKAN-IT provides everything you need to run CKAN plus a set of extensions for supporting Italian open data in a set of Docker images.
 If you are interested in an open data catalogue up and running in minutes, see [italia/ckan-it](https://github.com/italia/ckan-it).

-## Resources description: organizations and harvesting sources
+## Resources: organizations and harvesting sources

 A resource is composed by two entities: an organization and a harvesting source.
 Both are described by a json file compliant with the schemas provided.
 In `orgs/` folder there are all organizations.
 In `sources/` folder, all harvesting sources.